-35 years ago today, the greatest concert of all time took place: It was July 13, 1985, when the world made an extraordinary success at the first ‘Live Aid’ rock concert for charity.
+35 years ago today, the greatest concert of all time took place: July 13, 1985, when the world made an extraordinary success at the first ‘Live Aid’ rock concert for charity.

-The ambitious project signed by Bob Geldof, singer of the Boomtown Rats and Midge Ure leader of the Ultravox that manages to catalyze the worldwide attention on the famine in Ethiopia, and the fundraising exceeded the objectives widely, reaching a figure between 40 and 50 million pounds of the time.
+The ambitious project signed by Bob Geldof, singer of the Boomtown Rats and Midge Ure leader of the Ultravox, manages to catalyze the worldwide attention on the famine in Ethiopia, and the fundraising exceeded the objectives widely, reaching a figure between 40 and 50 million pounds of the time.

-The concert developed on two main locations, one at the Wembley Stadium in London which counted the presence of about 72 thousand people and one at the JFK Stadium in Philadelphia, which counted around 90 thousand.
+The concert developed on two main locations, one at the Wembley Stadium in London, which counted about 72 thousand people and one at the JFK Stadium in Philadelphia, which counted around 90 thousand.

 Each of the two lives ended with its own symbolic song played by a stellar cast.

 In Britain, it was Band-Aid to close with “Do they know It’s Christmas.”

 In the United States, however, the hymn that arose in the air was the unforgettable “We are the World” by the maxi group of all-stars USA for Africa.